CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 A local packet filter can protect a client against attacks launched from the same subnet.
 In addition, such a packet filter can be used to realize a finer graded access control for individual services than is possible, for example, with packet filters only at gateways.

 In addition, a local packet filter can also be used to restrict outgoing network connections and thus limit the consequences of compromising the IT systems.
 While such protection may be disabled by an attacker after a successful compromise of the client, on the other hand, an attacker is at least hindered in this way.
-In this way, decisive time can be gained in the discovery and possible reactions.
+In this way, crucial time can be gained in the discovery and possible reactions.

 Lastly, the log function of a local packet filter can allow certain attacks to be detected at all.